henkrijneveld/RPi_Cam_Microscope/README.md

 1) Make the PI fixed on an IP (dhcp in router).
 Give it a symbolic name in the hosts file
 2) Clone this repo on development PC: git clone ssh://git@github.com/henkrijneveld/RPi_Cam_Microscope RPi_Cam_Microscope
 3) Make ssh available on PI
 4) Add a host add tools -> deployment -> configuration.
-Use SFTP and add an ssh configuration
+Use SFTP and add an ssh configuration.
+Make the rootpath on PI to RPi_Cam2.
+Mappings from development directory to . on Pi.
+Create the destination directory on the Pi.
 5) Upload everything from development system to PI
 6) chmod +x the shell scripts
 7) On **RASPBERRY**, run ./install.sh.
 I Prefer autostart on no
-8) It must be visible on http://<ip raspberry>/html
+8) It must be visible on http://\<ip raspberry>/html
 9) Create second remote host Cam_Raspberry_html to /var/www/html.
 Map this to www on the development system
 10) In /var/www on raspberry do: "sudo chmod g+w -R html"
 11) Make this second remote host the default